 The following items are collected separately because they have different disposal requirements:

-- Yard Debris - bagged leaves/grass clippings (must be placed in brown paper yard bags - landfills do NOT accept yard debris in plastic bags), brush, tree limbs (4 feet or shorter not larger that 8 inches in diameter and no stumps) It is important to separate yard debris from other trash items because it goes to a different landfill than all other items.
+- Yard Debris - bagged leaves/grass clippings (must be placed in brown paper yard bags - landfills do NOT accept yard debris in plastic bags), brush, tree limbs (4 feet or shorter not larger than 8 inches in diameter and no stumps) It is important to separate yard debris from other trash items because it goes to a different landfill than all other items.